 What are MFT (Mature Fine Tailings) Ponds?

 MFT Ponds are structures or pits built into the open earth to house mining waste from oil sands, also known as mature fine tailings.
 These tailings must be periodically cleaned out and removed, however, the tailings are often coarse, abrasive, and full of fine solids which can quickly wear down traditional pumps in a matter of days or weeks.
+The mine tailings found in quarry lagoons are known to contain contaminated materials that need to be dredged and disposed of properly.

 The fines are suspended in the tailings pond water and have a penchant of forming a heavy slurry-like material termed fine fluid tailings (FFT).
 If the FFT is left to be unprocessed for multiple years, the FFT layer of fines will eventually degrade into mature fine tailings (MFT).
 MFT traps up to 30% water by volume and is very difficult to dewater and can take over 150 years to fully settle out!